AIForces/AIForcesAPI/docs/source/media.rst

 Task file inspection is the main use for this feature, so it is necessary to discuss it in more depth.
 There is no access to the original source files, but only to those that are the result of the task compilation.
-It should expose both required files (like `statement.pdf`) and those listed in the maniefst file by the uploader.
+It should expose both required files (like `statement.pdf`) and those listed in the manifest file by the uploader.
 Those files do not have to be in the same fs folder.
 Example::